ink430/earthworm-polyethylene-microplastics-data/README.md

 ## Data availability

 The supporting data are available in this GitHub repository.
-The raw 16S rRNA gene amplicon sequencing data have been submitted to the NCBI Sequence Read Archive (SRA) under BioProject accession number [PRJNA1530731](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1530731).
+The raw 16S rRNA gene amplicon sequencing data have been deposited in the NCBI Sequence Read Archive (SRA) under BioProject accession number [PRJNA1530731](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1530731).